Skip Breadcrumb Links

 Adjusting to the new environment and culture at school takes time and they may be having difficulty with other students.

-Every high school in Ontario has guidance counsellors who are there to help students with both academic struggles or personal issues.
+Every high school in Ontario has guidance counsellors who help students with academic struggles or personal issues.
 It may be helpful to ask your child to make an appointment with their guidance counsellor and talk to them openly.

 You can also encourage your child to join a youth group with other newcomers who are experiencing similar challenges.
 Many settlement agencies and community centres have youth programs that could help your child socially and academically.